sriv/blog/_posts/2013-03-27-Async testing gotchas with NUnit.md

 tags:
 - .net
 - nunit
+summary: "Some stuff I noticed when using NUnit 2.6.2 for testing async methods."
 ---

 NUnit released version 2.6.2 with support for testing asynchronous methods.
 I decided to give it a shot.